shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/VAVAgent/README.md

 # VAV Agent

-It is the transactive controls and coordination (TCC) agent that interacts with volttron market service as a consumer of cooling/heating air that regulates cooling/heating to building zones
+Transactive controls and coordination (TCC) agent that interacts with the volttron market service as a consumer of cooling/heating air that regulates cooling/heating to building zones.
+The AHU agent is the supplier of the cooling/heating air in this transactive market.

 ## VAV Agent Configuration